Table of Contents

 CsvHeaderAttribute is used to configure the header name used when reading and writing CSV.
 The first parameter specifies the primary header name.
 Additional aliases can be provided as follow-up arguments to allow matching the member to alternative header values.
 The first parameter is always used when writing.

-The default header value used it the member's name, e.g., "IsAdmin".
+The default header value used is the member's name, e.g., "IsAdmin".
+See also: CsvOptions<T>.IgnoreHeaderCase and CsvOptions<T>.NormalizeHeader.

 [CsvHeader("is_admin")]